SC393 - Digital Signal Processing for Coherent Optical Transceivers

 Digital signal processing (DSP) has always been an intrinsic component of optical communications, albeit for simple modulation techniques, framing and coding.
 The development of high-speed ADCs and DACs, and the increase in data processing power of CMOS ICs has enabled the implementation of complex signal processing techniques for signal modulation and demodulation.
 Combined with revived interest in coherent detection, algorithms have been implemented to increase the channel capacity and compensate for network impairments such as chromatic dispersion and PMD.

 This course gives a basic introduction to coherent transceivers and takes a more in-depth view of the DSP building blocks and their implementation in a high-speed ASIC.
+The course will outline the ASIC development cycle and the steps required to transfer ideas into silicon.

 Parallel filter structures in the time and frequency domain will be identified and compared.
 The constituent sub-blocks, such as signal shaping and CD compensation filters, polarisation compensation filters, frequency, carrier and clock recovery will be analysed.
 Complexity and implementation trade-offs will be discussed, along with their relative importance for different field applications.